Mayoral elections in Hartford, Connecticut: General election result

 Mayor Spellacy was also endorsed by the Socialist Party and Union Party tickets.

 1943

 General election result

 Mayor O'Connor was also endorsed by the Socialist Party ticket.
 He received 22,970 votes on the Democratic Party ballot line and 195 votes on the Socialist Party ballot line.
 In July 1943, O'Connor had replaced Mayor Thomas J. Spellacy, who had resigned.

 1945

 General election result

 Turnout was approximately 59% of the 82,700 eligible voters.

 Mayor Moylan died in office in late December 1946.
 By a 15-4 vote, the city council chose Edward N. Allen to finish Moylan's term in office.

 1947

 General election result

 On November 4, 1947, the voters elected a nine-member city council in a non-partisan election.
-The council was tasked with selecting a city manager.
+The council was tasked with selecting the mayor and city manager.